Matrixed Ontology

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates two claims for which this page is a Wiki home, both at candidate status.
-Candidate claims are cited with provisional framing per CLAUDE.md §Claims Register Format.
+The synthetic interpretive layer (wiki/claims.md) articulates four claims for which this page is a Wiki home — one at live and three at candidate.
+Live and candidate claims are cited with provisional framing per CLAUDE.md §Claims Register Format.

 - candidate, see claims#two-senses-of-chiasm-intersection-as-supreme-art — per Kaushik (M-C 2026 Ch 7 + Kaushik 2021 + Kaushik 2019), MP's "supreme art" is the deliberate intersection of bodily chiasm and rhetorical chiasm.
 The matrixed ontology supplies the structural-ontological frame for the claim: the symbolic matrix is precisely the tissue in which bodily-perceptual and rhetorical-literary chiasm cross, both registers operating diacritically within a single ontological-symbolic fabric.
 Candidate because intra-Kaushik convergence (one author, three works) and Nancy/Derrida not in